jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

 * I change the new comments to make them clearer

   .. code-block:: python
-    :lineno-start: 52
+    :lineno-start: 57
     :emphasize-lines: 2, 8

     # NOTES
-    # bool(a tuple with things) is True
+    # bool(a string with things) is True
     # bool(positive number) is True
     # bool(negative number) is True
     # True is NOT False